BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

-The last point fails, however, in the case where $s$ squares to zero on-shell only, see equation \eqref{approx}.
-The violation to \eqref{master} is then quadratic in the antifields and the BV-procedure amounts to the addition of further contributions to the minimal BRST-extension of the classical action:
+Let us now turn to the general case, where $s$ squares to zero on-shell only, see \eqref{approx}.
+Then the last point above fails and the violation to \eqref{master} is quadratic in the BV momenta or antifields.
+The BV procedure now amounts to the addition of further contributions to the minimal BRST extension of the classical action:

-Here the superscript counts the BV-momenta or antifields, while each term is of total ghost number zero.
-In this notation,
+Here the superscript counts the degree in the antifields, while each term is of total ghost number zero.\footnote{The polynomial degree of the antifields, used here to split terms, must not be confused with the antighost number used in the literature (also called antifield number sometimes): Conventionally, the ghost number is understood as being the total degree of an additional bigrading, composed of the \emph{pure ghost number} pgh and the \emph{antighost number} agh.
+By definition, $\mathrm{gh} = \mathrm{pgh} - \mathrm{agh}$.
+While $\mathrm{agh}(X^+)=\mathrm{agh}(A^+)=1$, one agrees on $\mathrm{agh}(c^+)=2$ and the last term in \eqref{minimal}, now inside $S_{BV}^{(1)}$---see \eqref{SBV01}---has antighost number two.
+But while the BV bracket is of degree minus one in the degree of BV momenta (the polynomial degree of the antifields), it is not homogeneous with respect to the antighost number.
+Thus, the counting in the main text above seems more useful for our purposes. } In this notation,

-where $\Phi$ denotes all fundamental fields in $\cM_{BRST}$, i.e. the classical fields together with the ghosts.
+where $\Phi$ denotes all fundamental fields in $\cM_{BRST}$, i.e.\ the classical fields together with the ghost fields.